Sandstone Interlocking Basement Floor Tiles (EDGE: Grouted). Easy basement flooring option that can be installed by a home owner or handyman.

 Tile Grid Structure

-In addition to the nonporous vinyl composite material, the foundation of each individual vinyl top Slate Canyon basement interlocking tiles are manufactured with a mold-resisting plastic known as polypropylene.
-Furthermore, the antimicrobial polymer foundation is constructed in a grid layout in order to allow air to circulate through grooves while letting moisture and humidity escape.
+In addition to the nonporous vinyl composite material, the foundation of each vinyl top Slate Canyon basement interlocking tiles are manufactured with a mold-resisting plastic known as polypropylene.
+Furthermore, the antimicrobial polymer foundation is constructed in a grid layout to allow air to circulate through grooves while letting moisture and humidity escape.
 This ventilation system helps prevent microorganisms from developing on the tile and base floor.

 Variety of Other Uses

-The Slate Canyon basement interlocking tiles are undoubtedly a great solution for basement flooring.
+The Slate Canyon basement interlocking tiles are undoubtedly an excellent solution for basement flooring.
 Their lightweight, attractive surface, durability, and ease of assembly and disassembly make these vinyl top tiles versatile.
 All these beneficial qualities make them a great flooring solution for other uses as well.
 Whether they are installed for temporary office flooring, commercial displays or travel from trade show to trade show, the Slate interlocking tile is built too last.

 Your next basement-flooring project can be completed quickly and effortlessly.
 Buy them today!
 Just add them to the cart and proceed to the checkout page.
 Feel free to browse ModuTile Basement Flooring – section to view our other interlocking tiles suitable for a basement flooring option.
 As always, if you have any questions please feel free to call us at 713-663-6060.